 Signs That Animals Are in Your Walls

-Hearing scratching or noises in the walls is one of the many signs of having a pest problem.
+Hearing scratching or noises in the walls is one of the many signs of having rodents living in your walls.
 Keep in mind that the timing of the sounds could help you figure out what sort of critters you’re dealing with or if it’s just a tree limb rubbing against the house on a windy day or night.

 Mice and rats are nocturnal, so you’ll most likely hear scratching in walls once the sun has set and the house has quieted down.
 Squirrels, on the other hand, are diurnal, meaning they’re awake and active during the day.